 The Work-Study Program is an opportunity to participate in research-based projects and earn a supplemental income.
-You will also gain valuable experience connecting with various members of the SFU community and build your co-curriculum record.
-Because a student’s first commitment is to his/her studies, Work-Study hours are flexible, on campus and supervised.
+You will also gain valuable experience connecting with various members of the SFU community.
+Because a student’s first commitment is to study, Work-Study hours are flexible, on campus and supervised.

 - have a demonstrated financial need (as assessed by SFU).

-- be enrolled in a minimum of 9 units of standard graded courses in the term of application, unless otherwise stipulated.
+- be enrolled in a minimum of 9 units of standard graded courses in the term of application

 Eligibility and Notification

-Please note, the Work-Study notification package will only confirm your eligibility to participate in the program and does not guarantee you will secure a Work-Study placement.
+Please note, the "Welcome to Work-Study" email will only confirm your eligibility to participate in the program and does not guarantee you will secure a Work-Study placement.

 How to apply